 How to research stocks

-To research stocks, you can use research reports from financial analysts employed by research firms, such as Moody’s, Morningstar, or Zacks.
+To research stocks, you can use reports from financial analysts employed by research firms, such as Moody’s, Morningstar, or Zacks.

 These research companies provide stock ratings and analysis written by market analysis.
 But there are biases in institutional stock research, as detailed in the book Full of Bull by Stephen T. McLennan: